 Unlike migrants who make a conscious decision to relocate and, in many instances, have been selected because they have valuable skills to bring to this country, refugees often have little choice in the matter and know little about what they will be coming to.
 In addition, refugees have typically been exposed to high levels of trauma and significant periods of severe deprivation prior to their selection for resettlement.
 Transition to life in Australia therefore presents many challenges.

-It is important that we, as early childhood professionals, are aware of, sensitive to and are better equipped to tailor our programs, our support and inclusive practices around the unique issues and challenges that have affected the refugee children and families in our community.
+It is important that we, as early childhood professionals, are aware of, sensitive to and better equipped to tailor our programs, our support and inclusive practices around the unique issues and challenges that have affected the refugee children and families in our community.
 The journey of every refugee child and their family is unique.
 We need to be conscious of the dangers of stereotyping and labelling our refugee children.
 There is great value in spending time reflecting on our own definition and perception of ‘refugees and the refugee experience’.
 We should also endeavour to understand the unique experiences of those children and families that become part of our early childhood education and care family.
 We can best do this by reading about these experiences, having conversations with various agencies that support these families, being prepared and asking sensitive but insightful questions of families.

 ‘Refugee children and their families are additions to the community and bring strengths, abilities and cultural knowledge.‘

 The following is a list of practical strategies for you to consider: